scrapinghub/exporters/examples/merge_data/readme.md

 We are taking items from two different places (reader_1 and reader_2).
 In this case, they are two random generators, but you can use any module provided by the project.

-Then, we filter all the items not allowing duplicates in the "city" field.
-For more details about the duplicates filter posibilities please take a look at the module docs.
+Then, we filter all the items not allowing duplicates in the "city" field using the duplicates bloom filter plugin from https://github.com/exporters-plugins/exporters-bloom-filter.
+For more details about the duplicates filter posibilities please take a look at the plugin project.

 Finally, we write the resulting items to the console.